 PLEASE CONTACT OUR SCHOOL OFFICE ON 02-60241188 to arrange a tour of our facilities and to learn more about our programs and to obtain an enrolment pack.

 Welcome to the Wodonga West Primary School website.
+(This website will be undergoing development early 2017)

 Our school motto is Learning For Living.
 We provide our students with a nurturing and supportive learning environment.